joeybergeron/Webster-Wizerd/README.md

+Using the Merriam - Webster API, which happens to be XML, and converting it into JSON data so that it can be useable through backbonejs & lodash templating.

 # How to use your server
 1. clone / copy the files (server.js, package.json, Procfile) to your computer or project folder
 2. `npm init`